-It ensures best coverage against hefty medical and hospital accommodation bills that usually occurs due to number of situations that we compiled in our last blog.
+It ensures the best coverage against hefty medical and hospital accommodation bills that usually occurs due to some situations that we compiled in another blog.

 Besides, people often confuse "benefits" with "returns".
 Even though health insurance is considered an investment, it is strictly limited to risk protection and not increasing your savings.

-2. Premium: Premium is the amount you are required to pay for your health insurance coverage, typically on a monthly basis.
-You need to determine how much amount you can afford to spend on your policy as each provider has a different set of standards and assumptions to calculate the amount for premium, and if you fail to pay that amount you are at the risk of losing your coverage.
+You need to decide how much you can afford to spend on your policy since each insurer has a different set of standards and assumptions to measure the premium amount, and if you fail to pay that amount you risk losing coverage.

-3. Deductibles: A deductible is a specific amount that a policy holder pays each year towards the medical expenses before the insurance provider proceed to provide you the benefits.
+3. Deductibles: A deductible is a specific amount that a policyholder pays each year towards the medical expenses before the insurance provider proceed to provide you with the benefits.

-For instance, you purchase a health cover with annual $1000 deductible and a stay in hospital that cost you $20,000.
-So, you would be only responsible to pay $1000 and the health plan will begin to pay the benefits for the remaining $19,000 as per the terms and conditions of your policy.
+For example, you buy an annual $1000 deductible health cover and a hospital stay that will cost you $20,000.
+Yeah, you'd only be responsible for paying $1000, and the health plan will start paying the premiums for the remaining $19,000 as per the contract terms and conditions.

-The main purpose of having a deductible is to keep the premiums low through cost-sharing and reduce the number of small claims.
+The primary purpose of having a deductible is to keep the premiums low through cost-sharing and reduce the number of small claims.

-4. Waiting Periods: All health cover plans come with a waiting period for pre-existing diseases like diabetes, high blood pressure, thyroid, etc. It is a specific period of time that you need to cover before claiming any benefits in your insurance policy.
+4. Waiting Periods: While purchasing an overseas health cover, one has to keep in mind the waiting period.
+All health cover plans come with a waiting period for pre-existing diseases like diabetes, high blood pressure, thyroid, etc. It is a specific period that you need to cover before claiming any benefits in your insurance policy.

-5. Co-pay or Coinsurance: Co-paymentsare the fixed amount of cost-sharing for certain health services or drugs between the insurance company and the policy holder.
-For instance, you purchase a policy with $20 co-pay for primary care physician and $10 co-pay for generic drugs.
-You must pay these fixed amounts for those services regardless of the cost.
+5. Co-pay or Coinsurance: Co-payments are the fixed amount of cost-sharing between the insurance provider and the policyholder for specific health benefits or drugs.
+For example, you purchase a policy for primary care doctors with $20 co-pay, and generic drugs with $10 co-pay.
+For those facilities, you have to pay specific fixed amounts regardless of the cost.

-More often, people confuse co-pay with deductibles but, they are complete different terms.
+More often, people confuse co-pay with deductibles, but, they are entirely different terms.
 A co-pay is the fixed amount that you pay each time you get a particular type of health service.
 While a deductible is an amount that you pay annually before actually reaping the benefits of your health insurance cover.

 Now that you are aware of these terms and before you leave us to buy one, why not compare multiple plans first at www.getmypolicy.online and be sure of making a right decision!